kubeedge/examples/kubeedge-temperature-demo/README.md

 ## Prerequisites

 ### Hardware Prerequisites

 1. RaspBerry-Pi (RaspBerry-Pi 3/4 has been used for this demo)
 2. GPIO
 3. Temperature sensor (DHT11)

 ### Software Prerequisites

-1. Golang (Version 1.12 has been used for this demo)
+1. Golang 1.12+
-2. KubeEdge (Version 1.1 has been used for this demo)
+2. KubeEdge 1.1+

 ## Steps to reproduce

 1. Connect the temperature sensor to the RaspBerry-Pi using the GPIO as shown in the [circuit diagram](images/temperature-sensor-wiring.PNG) above.

 2. Clone and run KubeEdge.

 3. Clone the kubeedge/examples repository.